svenyurgensson/parametron/README.md

     # => {one: '1'}
 ```

-Method `params_for` should hold description block where you describe required and optional parameters for given method:
+Method `params_for` should provide description block where you describe required and optional parameters for given method:

 ```ruby
     params_for(:fetch) do